numkem/nomad-spk/README.md

 ## Requirements

-Only tested on x64 (DS916+) could work on ARM since there an available nomad binary.
+Only tested on x64 (DS916+) could work on ARM since a nomad binary exists.

 ## Usage